trueos/pcbsd/src-qt5/docs/support.rst

 Become a Developer
 ==================

-If you like programming, and especially coding on FreeBSD, we would love to see you join the PC-BSD® team as a PC-BSD® committer.
+If you like programming, and especially coding on FreeBSD, we would love to see you join the TrueOS® team as a TrueOS® committer.
 Developers who want to help improve the
-PC-BSD® codebase are always welcome!
+TrueOS® codebase are always welcome!
 If you would like to participate in core development, subscribe to the `developers mailing list <http://lists.pcbsd.org/mailman/listinfo/dev>`_.
 Once you have signed up, feel free to browse the active tickets in the PC-BSD®
 `bug tracker <https://bugs.pcbsd.org/projects/pcbsd/>`_.
 If you see something that you want to work on, or have a proposal for a project you wish to add to
-PC-BSD®, please let us know via the developers list and we will be happy to help get you started.
+TrueOS®, please let us know via the developers list and we will be happy to help get you started.

-Most of the PC-BSD® specific GUI tools are developed in C++ using the Qt Libraries, and other non-GUI development is done using standard Bourne shell scripts.
+Most of the TrueOS® specific GUI tools are developed in C++ using the Qt Libraries, and other non-GUI development is done using standard Bourne shell scripts.
 There may be cases where other languages or libraries are needed, but those will be evaluated on a case-by-case basis, so feel free to let us know your proposals on the developers mailing list.